lexibank/tlopo/out/vol1/chapter3.md

 <tr>
 <td>SES</td>
 <td>Gela</td>
-<td>voki</td>
+<td><i>voki</i></td>
 <td>
 '<span>room, partition in a house</span>'</td>
 </tr>
 </table>

 The meaning of _&ast;logi_ is not entirely clear.
 The weight of the ethnographic and linguistic evidence suggests that it probably referred to an inner room or partition containing a bed or sleeping platform screened off from the outer and more public area of a house.
 In contemporary societies the inner room is generally used as a bedroom for husband and wife and for storing valuables.
-However, it is conceivable that the POc term did have a more generalised meaning and could be applied to any partitioned area, whether house or garden (see also [Ch.5, § 12](chapter5.md#s-12)).
+However, it is conceivable that the POc term did have a more generalised meaning and could be applied to any partitioned area, whether house or garden (see also Ch.
+5, § 12).

 <table>
 <tr>